-As part of the management of Structural Innovation Support Funds, Operational Programme may delegate management functions and investment type monitoring to Intermediary Organisations, specifically support, monitoring, management, follow-up and assessment, certification, auditing and control competences.
+As part of the management of Structural Innovation Support Funds, Operational Programmes may delegate management functions and investment type monitoring to Intermediary Organisations, specifically support, monitoring, management, follow-up and assessment, certification, auditing and control competences.

 Since its creation, and over the last 20 years of activities in the area of TR&D, ADI has acquired and consolidated an invaluable wealth of experience and knowledge in the management of technical and scientific monitoring and optimising the results of support measures for corporate R&D and technological infrastructure.
 Its actions specifically include the construction and promotion of a network of partners, from the applications assessment phase to the closure of projects.
-This gives it privileged access to scientific assessors and a whole range of different players - NSTS companies and entities - and allows its to boost TR&D by linking different support instruments, depending on the maturity of R&D results.
+This gives it privileged access to scientific assessors and a whole range of different players - NSTS companies and entities - and allows it to boost TR&D by linking different support instruments, depending on the maturity of R&D results.

 From 2015 onwards, due to the delegation of Operational Programme competences, under the scope of the NSRS and the new Portugal 2020 European Community framework, ANI will provide technical-scientific assistance and management services of a wide range of Corporate R&D funding and tax incentive products, and will also provide support to Technological Infrastructure.